 What Interactions Are Associated with Dyanavel XR?

 Before taking Dyanavel XR, discuss all other active prescription medications with your doctor.
-Adderall XR can have a dangerous, possibly fatal interaction with antidepressants including MAOIs.
+Amphetamines can have a dangerous, possibly fatal interaction with antidepressants including MAOIs.

 Share a list of all vitamin or herbal supplements, and prescription and non-prescription medications you take with the pharmacist when you fill your prescription, and let all doctors and physicians know you are taking Dyanavel XR before having any surgery or laboratory tests.
 The above is not a complete list of all possible drug interactions.